melihaksoy/HoldToLoadLayout/README.md

          holdToLoadLayout.setPlayReverseAnimation(true); // Reverse like it fills, with animation holdToLoadLayout.setStopWhenFilled(false); // Stop when holded fully
          holdToLoadLayout.setColorAnimator(Color.YELLOW, Color.RED); // Animate color while drawing
-         holdToLoadLayout.setStartAngle(30); // Starting angle of loading
+         holdToLoadLayout.setStartAngle(Angle.TOP); // Use any of the pre-defined starting angle holdToLoadLayout.setStartAngle(30); // Starting angle of loading
 ```